This Paleo Roasted Turkey Recipe is so moist, flavorful, and delicious! A combination of ghee and fresh herbs make an easy and irresistible bird.

 - Let the turkey rest for at 15-20 minutes after cooking for the juiciest meat.

-- Carve the turkey LIKE THIS.
-That’s a video of Bobby Flay carving it and the trick with the breasts is so helpful.
+- Here is a video of Bobby Flay carving a turkey the perfect way and the trick with the breasts is so helpful.
 No more hacking away and everyone gets skin on every piece.

 Paleo Whole30 Roasted Turkey